era/masterless/content/posts/about.md

 This will be a weird blog, I will avoid writing on it, I will instead spread as many links here as I can.
 Instead of writing what was said before, I will point to people that wrote it much better than I could ever do.

-The links will be mostly about worker's autonomy, cooperation, and solidarity.
+The links will be mostly about workplace autonomy, cooperation, and solidarity.

 If you want to know more about myself you can check out my [cv](https://www.linkedin.com/in/elias-de-oliveira-granja-junior-23a19020/) or talk to me using [keybase](https://www.keybase.io/eliasjr).